|On Demand Component Install||Yes||Yes|

 - Free or Commercial Email Client

 i.Scribe is free for everyone to use.
 No time limits, no nagging shareware banners or number of trials.
 Use it to your hearts content.
 It is however limited to one account and five user defined filters.
 If you want to use more than one account and/or more filters then there is the commercial version InScribe.

 Scribe has a built in bayesian spam filter that learns what type of email you consider to be "junk".
 Once it has a hundred or so spam to train on it can start filtering incomming spam automatically.
 As your collection of spam increases so does the accuracy of the bayesian filter.
 Until it reaches a maximum of about 98.5%.
 All the while producing very few if any false positives (i.e. wrongly classified mail you actually want to see).

-Scribe is quite small, about a MB to download.
+Scribe is quite a small download compared to a lot of applications.
 And even when downloaded takes up very little of your hard disk or memory while running.
 You can easily use Scribe from a portable drive like a USB flash card.